Thermal energy storage: Molecular bonds

-Molecular Solar Thermal System (MOST)
+Molecular solar thermal system

-Another promising way to store solar energy for electricity and heat production is a so-called molecular solar thermal system (MOST).
-With this approach a molecule is converted by photoisomerization into a higher-energy isomer.
-Photoisomerization is a process in which one (cis trans) isomer is converted into another by light (solar energy).
-This isomer is capable of storing the solar energy until the energy is released by a heat trigger or catalyst (then, the isomer is converted into its original isomer).
-A promising candidate for such a MOST is Norbornadiene (NBD).
-This is because there is a high energy difference between the NBD and the quadricyclane (QC) photoisomer.
-This energy difference is approximately 96 kJ/mol.
-It is also known that for such systems, the donor-acceptor substitutions provide an effective means for red shifting the longest-wavelength absorption.
-This improves the solar spectrum match.
+Another promising way to store solar energy for electricity and heat production is molecular solar thermal (MOST).
+This approach converts molecules by photoisomerization into a higher-energy isomer.
+Light (sunlight) converts one isomer into another.
+This second isomer stores the solar energy until the energy is released by a heat trigger or catalyst (converting the isomer into its original isomer).

+One promising candidate for MOST is norbornadiene (NBD).
+This is because NBD exhibits a high energy difference between its typical form and its quadricyclane (QC) photoisomer, approximately 96 kJ/mol.
+For such systems, the donor-acceptor substitutions provide an effective means for red shifting the longest-wavelength absorption.
+This improves the match to the solar spectrum.

-A crucial challenge for a useful MOST system is to acquire a satisfactory high energy storage density (if possible, higher than 300 kJ/kg).
-Another challenge of a MOST system is that light can be harvested in the visible region.
+One challenge for a useful MOST system is to acquire sufficient energy storage density (higher than 300 kJ/kg).
+Another challenge is that light can be harvested in the visible region.
 The functionalization of the NBD with the donor and acceptor units is used to adjust this absorption maxima.
-However, this positive effect on the solar absorption is compensated by a higher molecular weight.
-This implies a lower energy density.
-This positive effect on the solar absorption has another downside.
-Namely, that the energy storage time is lowered when the absorption is redshifted.
-A possible solution to overcome this anti-correlation between the energy density and the red shifting is to couple one chromophore unit to several photo switches.
-In this case, it is advantageous to form so called dimers or trimers.
+However, this positive effect on absorption is offset by a higher molecular weight, reducing energy density.
+This positive effect on the solar absorption reduces the energy storage time when the absorption is redshifted.
+A possible solution is to couple one chromophore unit to several photo switches.
+In this case, it is advantageous to form dimers or trimers.
 The NBD share a common donor or acceptor.